cvbate/DatabasesFlooding/README.md

 pgsql -U postgres -d Flooding -f "C:\Users\rutha\OneDrive - Clark University\Documents\SpatialDatabase\FloodingProject\LocalVersion\boreholes.sql"
 `

-We ran into an issue with our rasters.
-The column that was supposed to contain the raster value was blank.
-We overcame this challenge by converting our rasters to polygon shapefiles and importing them to sql as shapefiles.
-This is a temporary fix until we figure out how to fix our raster error.

 1. Finally we created empty tables for our vector files and populated them with only the columns from the original data that were relevent to our analysis.

 ## Normalization of Tables